 Specific biomarkers, such as elevated protein levels, may signify endometriosis.
 However, tests to measure these biomarkers are not

 Laparoscopy or keyhole surgery is a

-Endometriosis occurs when tissue that usually lines the uterus every month in preparation for a fertilized egg grows outside the uterus instead.
+Endometriosis occurs when tissue that resembles the uterine lining, which prepares for a fertilized egg every month, grows outside the uterus.
 Tissue may develop on the outer surface of the uterus, behind the uterus, or elsewhere in the reproductive system, such as in or on the:

 Endometriosis is a common health problem for women.
 The Office on Women’s Health says around

 - Pain: An individual may have painful period cramps, chronic back pain, painful bowel movements, and pain during sexual intercourse.
 They can also experience pain that improves while having a period.

 - Bleeding: People may notice much heavier bleeding during or between periods.